Bec Korfball Club

 Bec Korfball Club is based in South London, England and is a member of the England Korfball Association.

 Established in 1948 in Tooting, Bec is the second oldest korfball club in the UK.
-It currently has five teams that play in various leagues across London and the UK.
+It currently has four teams that play in various leagues across London and the UK.
 The Bec Korfball Club first team won the Korfball Europa Shield in 2015 and came second in the same tournament in 2016.
-It has also been runner up in the England Korfball League three times (2013–14, 2014–15 & 2015–2016).
+Bec won the England Korfball League for the first time in 2023.
+The club were Runners up in (2013–14, 2014–15 & 2015–2016).